AppSecure-nrw/security-belts/orange/backup-before-deployment.md

 # Backup Before Deployment

 Changes to the application might corrupt its data.

+## Activities

-Preparations are being made to restore the data to a state before deployment.
+- Perform preparations to restore the data to a pre-deployment state.

 ## Benefits